 If you choose not to provide us with your personal information, we may not be able to:

 (c) some functions on our Websites may be restricted or not operational;

 (d) tailor the content of our Websites to your preferences and your experience of our Websites may not be as useful or enjoyable.

 The Purposes for which we Collect, Hold, Use and Disclose your Personal Information

 We collect, hold, use and disclose your Personal Information for the following purposes:

-(c) Facilitating our internal business operations, including the fulfilment of any legal requirements; and
+(b) facilitating our internal business operations, including providing personal information to our related bodies corporate, suppliers, contractors, service providers and the fulfilment of any legal requirements;

 How you May Access or Seek the Correction of Personal Information Held by Us

-You may access or seek the correction of any Personal Information held by us by contacting the Smith & Sons Consultant with whom you are dealing with in your current building matter.
-Alternatively, you may contact your relevant State Head Office using the contact details provided below.
+You may access or seek the correction of any Personal Information held by us by contacting the Smith & Sons Consultant with whom you are dealing in your current building matter with us.
+Alternatively, you may contact your relevant Head Office using the contact details available at our Websites.

 Our Disclosure of Your Personal Information to Overseas Recipients